-The modern day “Girl Gang” was celebrated by Kate Nash, who is a multi-instrumentalal recording artist from London.
+The original modern day “Girl Gang” was founded by Kate Nash, who is a multi-instrumentalal recording artist from London.
 Her Gang meets in her in her garage in Los Angeles, in her hometown of London or in a venue near you, depending on her whereabouts.

-Kate and her Gang intend to “educate and inspire each other at meetings and to use their combined activism to change the world for the better”.
+Kate and her Gang intends to “educate and inspire each other at meetings and to use their combined activism to change the world for the better”.

 Girl Gang TV is a youtube channel, launched in December 2014, and is a global invitation to the public to glimpse into the world of “Girl Gang”.
 New episodes are posted every Thursday.